 For More Information

-This procedure is available at our Evanston and Highland Park GI Lab locations.
+The EUS test is available at our Evanston and Highland Park GI Lab locations.
 For more information or to schedule an appointment with an advanced endoscopist, please call 847.570.2030.

 NorthShore offers interpretive language services for non-English speaking patients.
 A request for this no-cost service should be made at the time of appointment scheduling.